What is a Translation Memory?

 A segment is a unit of text.
 It could be a sentence, a heading, or a piece of technical vocabulary, amongst others.
 Translation Memory (TM) works by breaking a text down into segments, and ‘remembering’ how they were translated previously.

-How do you handle repetition?
+How do you handle segments that are repeated? (“Repetitions”)

 Once a sentence has been translated, if it is repeated within the text the software will automatically ‘suggest’ the previous translation when it appears the second time.
 The translator will then check the suggested text — to see if it works in this context, or whether they need to modify or re-translate entirely.
 For a simple segment, the suggestion will generally be appropriate.

-What is a match?
+What is a “Match”?

 As soon as we have translated one document, all of the segments go into a Translation Memory specific to that particular client.
-When we work on further documents for them, we check new translation projects against their TM.
+When we work on further documents for the same client, we check any new translation projects against their TM.
 The software will highlight any sentences which are the same as, or similar to, sentences we translated in previous documents.
 If the segments are identical, we call this a “100% match”.
 The translator will then check that the match is appropriate in the context, and, if it is, insert it directly.

-What is a fuzzy match?
+What is a “Fuzzy Match”?

 A fuzzy match is a match which has less than 100% identification with the new sentence.
-If a match is ‘fuzzy’ the translator will check it against the sentence to be translated, and either modify or reject the suggested match.
+If a match is ‘fuzzy’ the translator will check it against the sentence to be translated, and either modify it, or reject the suggested match.

 How does TM affect quality, speed and price?